 - All nighttime activities prohibited.
-Possession of more than one daily limit of fish/crab/shrimp while on the WMA is prohibited. - The harvest of all fish, shrimp, crabs and crawfish is for recreational purposes only and any commercial use is prohibited. - Self-Clearing Permits available at Grand Bayou Boat Launch and at Point Farm gate behind Montegut Middle School or through the LDWF Self-Clearing Permit app or internet/web portal.
+Possession of more than one daily limit of fish/crab/shrimp while on the WMA is prohibited. - The harvest of all fish, shrimp, crabs and crawfish is for recreational purposes only and any commercial use is prohibited. - Self-Clearing Permits available at Island Road Boat Launch, Grand Bayou Boat Launch and at Point Farm gate behind Montegut Middle School or through the LDWF Self-Clearing Permit app or internet/web portal. - Fishing, crabbing, cast netting or any other activities or trespassing on water control structures are prohibited.